 Recent research on juvenile Chinook salmon usage of non-natal creek mouths and pocket estuaries indicate a high likelihood that juvenile Chinook will use the Edmonds Marsh/Willow Creek mouth habitats, if made accessible.
 In the Skagit River estuary and adjacent marine nearshore, Beamer et al. (2003) found that between February and May, more juvenile Chinook salmon used pocket estuaries than other nearshore areas.
 This research documents the preference of juvenile Chinook to utilize available pocket estuary habitats and their movements into these habitats from nearshore.
 More recently and closer to this project location, Todd Zackey of the Tulalip Tribes led an investigation of juvenile salmonid use of the lower reaches of small, non-natal tributaries in Puget Sound’s Whidbey basin.
 The study documented juvenile Chinook in 16 of 18 streams sampled (Zackey et al. 2011).
 During the preparation of the Early Feasibility Study for this project (11-1553), Zackey also provided related site-specific information regarding fry presence based on gradient.
 He indicated that Chinook fry presence was observed in low gradient areas at the mouths of small streams.
 In addition, Zackey’s research on fish distributions in coastal streams along the eastern Central Puget Sound shoreline indicate that a key limiting factor to juvenile Chinook use of coastal stream mouths are railroad culverts.
 Comparatively, in the case of barriers, Triangle Cove on Camano Island, which is fish passable and not impeded by the railroad or otherwise, juvenile Chinook use not only the brackish portions of the pocket estuary, but also the lower reach of the stream (Zackey, 2013).

 The Willow Creek Daylight project is located 16 miles south and 8 miles north of the Snohomish River and Cedar/Sammamish watershed mouths, respectively.
 The Creek is within the range of documented juvenile fish migration and use.
-Given these documented studies, and data provided in the Early Feasibility Study for this project, juvenile Chinook access and use the Edmonds Marsh.
+Given these documented studies, and data provided in the Early Feasibility Study for this project, it is highly likely that juvenile Chinook salmon will access and use the Edmonds Marsh system and restored nearshore habitats at the outlet.

 Concerns have been raised if the proposed stream mouth on the park beach will remain open to fish passage given the active shoreline drift conditions.
+Hydrodynamic modeling results demonstrate that the tidal prism and ebb tide exchange from the marsh through the daylight and beach channel have adequate energy to transport sediments and maintain a channel connection with the sound.
+Sediment transport and deposition dynamics along the shoreline through winter storms and natural shoreline drift processes are expected to affect the shape and location of the outlet at the beach.
+It is anticipated that the outlet of the daylighted channel will shift and change position over time and this will need to be factored into planning and design discussions dealing with park uses and protecting park infrastructure.
 Occasionally, shifting beach sediment deposits and drift logs may temporarily block passage, but this will likely be intermittent.
 The City is proposing a conceptual park design plan that intends to identify adequate space for natural channel migration on the beach, while integrating the restoration design with park infrastructure constraints.